-4.4.
+1.18.
 Disbursement of Funds

-Payments are made directly to Subrecipients as reimbursements based on the documented completion of agreed upon project milestones, as outlined in the agreement.
-Reimbursement-based means that activity delivery and project costs must be incurred by the Subrecipient and documented as required by the terms of the agreement for payment of invoices.
+Payments are made directly to Subrecipients as reimbursements based on the documented completion of agreed upon project milestones, as outlined in the Agreement.
+Reimbursement-based means that activity delivery and project costs must be incurred by the Subrecipient and documented as required by the terms of the Agreement for payment of invoices.
+HCD retains a total of 5% of the overall project cost until the project is fully closed out and all federal and state requirements are met.
 Please see the state's CDBG-DR Grant Administration Manual, Section V for additional financial management procedures and requirements.

-4.5.
+1.19.
 Reporting Requirements